gli-i/reddit-data-analysis/README.md

   “r/science”, “r/technology”, “r/programming”, “r/antiwork”, and “r/aznidentity”.

-If you want to use your own subreddit data, make sure you have some reddit data loaded from the cluster and stored in a folder named 'reddit-subset'. https://coursys.sfu.ca/2024su-cmpt-353-d1/pages/RedditData.
+If you want to use your own subreddit data, make sure you have some reddit data loaded from the cluster and stored in a folder named 'reddit-data'. https://coursys.sfu.ca/2024su-cmpt-353-d1/pages/RedditData.

 Follow the steps below to use our reddit data: